José Patricio de la Bárcena: Family

 José Patricio de la Bárcena was born to Josef de la Bárcena y Manzano (b.
 1746) and Maria Guadalupe Ponce Ibargüen (b.
 1787).
-His father was one of the first criollo (a person of pure Spanish descent born in Spanish America) crown attorneys at the Royal Audience of Guadalajara tribunal.
+His father was one of the first criollo (a person of Spanish ancestry born in Spanish America) crown attorneys at the Royal Audience of Guadalajara tribunal.
 Josef became the Nueva Vizcaya Official for Taxes on tobacco and gunpowder and was appointed Lieutenant Attorney and Advisor to the Governor Intendente of Nueva Vizcaya by the Viceroy of New Spain, Count of Revillagigedo Juan Vicente de Güemes, on May 18, 1790.
 He served as interim Governor Intendente of Nueva Vizcaya in 1792, and continued to serve as a Regidor Perpetuo (permanent city alderman) (1795–1802) and Alcalde mas Antiguo (Oldest Mayor) of the Municipality of Durango (18??–1813+).
 José had two older half-brothers from his father's first marriage who were also prominent attorneys in Durango: José Maria Ignacio de la Bárcena Meraz (b.
 1778) Assesor Letrado (Legal Advisor) in the Royal Audience of Guadalajara, and Alcalde Ordinario (Judicial Magistrate) of the City of Durango; and José Dionisio Marcelino de la Bárcena Meraz (b.
 1780) who served as a military sub-lieutenant in Nueva Vizcaya sometime after 1810.